ineffable-92/Python-Automation/README.md

-# Infrastructure and Inventory Automation with Python and GCP
+# Infrastructure and Inventory Automation with Python on GCP
 Automate updating catalog

 <h2> Project Introduction</h2>